ansible-content-lab/cloud-deploy/readme/snow_integration.md

 ```bash
 pip3 install pysnow
 ```
-This python package must be installed in the virtual environment that is used to run playbooks that communicate with ServiceNow
+This python package must be installed in the Ansible Tower Python virtual environment that is used to run playbooks that communicate with ServiceNow.

 ### Collections